dr. R. Jonkers

 Test for assessing Reference of Time

 Within this project the Test for assessing Reference of Time (Bastiaanse, Jonkers, and Thompson, 2008) was developed.
-More information on this project can be found at the above-mentioned website.
+This test has been translated into more than 40 languauges.

 Translation and adaptation into Frisian of Dutch diagnostic test batteries for aphasic subjects